damonyoungcc/english-interview/mock1.md

 > **I like what Steve Jobs said:** we shouldn’t start from technology and push it into a product.
 > Instead, we should start from the user’s needs and find the right tools to solve the problem.

+// hydration
+First, with SSR, the server sends a static HTML page to the browser, it can show the content quickly.
+Then, React runs on the client to attach event listeners and make the page interactive — this step is called hydration.
+So hydration connects the HTML to JavaScript logic, can enable full React features after the initial load.

 ---

 ### 7. Experience about upgrading and enhancing the system performance as a frontend engineer